-The Colorado Court of Appeals issued its opinion in Rodgers v.
-Board of County Commissioners of Summit County on Thursday, April 25, 2013.
+The Colorado Court of Appeals issued its opinion in Triple Crown at Observatory Village Association, Inc. v.
+Village Homes of Colorado, Inc. on Thursday, November 7, 2013.

 Summary and full case available here.